Andrew Mackay (British Army officer): Military career

-He was appointed General Officer Commanding 2nd Division and Governor of Edinburgh Castle in May 2009 but resigned only a few months later in September 2009, citing "personal reasons".
-However, other sources attributed his resignation to frustration over the war in Afghanistan.
+Mackay was appointed General Officer Commanding 2nd Division and Governor of Edinburgh Castle in May 2009 but resigned only a few months later in September, citing "personal reasons".
+However, other sources attributed his resignation to frustration over the War in Afghanistan.
 He subsequently expressed the opinion, in a paper co-authored with Commander Steve Tatham and delivered to the Defence Academy, that the Ministry of Defence was "institutionally incapable of keeping pace with rapid change and the associated willingness to adapt".
-In 2011 he co-authored with Commander Tatham a book entitled Behavioural Conflict: Why Understanding People and Their Motivations Will Prove Decisive in Future Conflict.
+In 2011 he co-authored with Tatham a book entitled Behavioural Conflict: Why Understanding People and Their Motivations Will Prove Decisive in Future Conflict.

-The BBC have twice covered Mackay's recapturing of Musa Qala in specialist programming.
+The BBC has twice covered Mackay's recapturing of Musa Qala in specialist programming.
 In November 2014 he wrote and narrated a BBC Radio 4 documentary about his experiences of Afghanistan.
-Entitled 'The Lessons of War' he interviewed soldiers, senior US and British Generals including David Patraeus, politicians and civil servants to understand if there was ever a high level strategy for the campaign.
+Entitled 'The Lessons of War' he interviewed soldiers, senior US and British generals including David Petraeus, politicians and civil servants to understand if there was ever a high level strategy for the campaign.
 Mackay told the BBC that "I think whoever you are when you go to an extreme environment such as Helmand, you are never the same person when you come back.
 I was interested in considering the role that I played as the commander of British forces in Helmand and the journey that it had taken me on."

 In September 2015 BBC News ran a specialist feature, entitled 'The Art of Influence', featuring Mackay, on its News Journal website.

 Mackay now runs a strategic advisory company – Complexas Ltd – which provides specialist services to the international extractive industries, specifically in Africa.
 Mackay and Tatham also collaborated with Professor Jim Derleth to write a new paper on Corporate Social Responsibility (CSR) in Africa.